repp/dogecoin_client/README.md

 ## Configuration

 If you're using rails you can create an initializer.
-These are the default settings:
+Here are the default settings:

 ```ruby
 # config/initializers/dogecoin_client.rb